google.com, pub-8048582435733317, DIRECT, f08c47fec0942fa0

-Bird in a cage is a continuation of my last week’s six-sentence story Stroke of Misfortune.
-I really don’t know what to say about this one.
-Other than we travel even deeper into the melancholy of our sweet Evan than we did in the last part of the story.
+Bird in a cage is a continuation of my last week's six-sentence story Stroke of Misfortune.
+I really don't know what to say about this one.
+Other than we travel even deeper into the melancholy of our sweet Evan than we did in the last week's six-sentence story.

 The prompt was created by our wonderful girlieontheedge